ppy/osu-wiki/wiki/Tournaments/4WC/2024/en.md

 ### Conduct

-- All spaces affiliated with 4WC are subject to the [osu! community rules](/wiki/Rules), as well as the rules of the platform itself.
+- All spaces affiliated with 4WC are subject to the [osu! community rules](/wiki/Rules), as well as the rules of the respective platforms themselves.
 - Players are expected to uphold a competitive and friendly environment, and to treat tournament staff and other players with respect.
   - This includes keeping matches running smoothly and avoiding deliberate delays.
 - Any foul play, including but not limited to cheating, bracket manipulation, and failure to cooperate in match rescheduling, is strictly prohibited.